Professional Development Projects at Dickinson

 What is a professional development project?

 Development projects seek to develop new knowledge, expertise, or skills.
-This might include specialized training, foreign language immersion programs, or attendance at workshops and clinics.
-The project should seek to produce something of value to the individual and the College -- either eventual pedagogic or curricular improvements or possible future scholarly effort.
+This might include specialized training, attendance at workshops and seminars or similar programs for the purpose of learning new skill or techniques; seeking to produce something of value to the individual and the College -- either eventual pedagogic or curricular improvements or possible future scholarly effort.